tberg12/ocular/README.md

         -inputLmPath lm/trilingual.lmser \
         -inputFontPath font/advertencias/trained.fontser \
         -outputPath transcribe_output

+  As above, if `-allowGlyphSubstitution` is set to true, Ocular will produce simultaneous dual transcriptions: one *diplomatic* (literal) and one normalized to match the LM training data's orthography.

   Many more command-line options, including several that affect speed and accuracy, can be found below.